AIvilization v0: Toward Large-Scale Artificial Social Simulation with a Unified Agent Architecture and Adaptive Agent Profiles: Agent Architecture

 \subsubsection{Pre-execution Simulation}

-To bridge the gap between abstract planning and reliable execution in a dynamic world, we introduce an Action Simulator (AS).
-This module serves as a crucial pre-execution validation layer, designed to enhance plan robustness and mitigate failures arising from unforeseen state changes or environmental dynamics.
-Before committing any action sequence to the environment, the AS performs a counterfactual simulation.
-It projects the sequence's outcomes by prospectively evolving the agent's current state based on a predictive model of the world.
-This forward simulation identifies potential execution failures, such as resource shortfalls, constraint violations, or logical inconsistencies in the plan.
+To bridge abstract planning and reliable execution in a dynamic world, the Action Simulator serves as a pre-execution validation layer within the planning structure, designed to enhance plan robustness and mitigate failures arising from unforeseen state changes.
+Before committing any action sequence to the environment, the simulator performs a counterfactual simulation, projecting the sequence's outcomes by prospectively evolving the agent's state under a predictive model of the world.
+For a candidate sequence $U_a=(u_{a,1},\ldots,u_{a,m})$ it starts from $\tilde{s}^{(0)}_a=s_a(t)$ and applies the provisional transitions

+At each provisional step it applies the same feasibility checks the platform enforces, covering physiological viability, material sufficiency, budget and market availability, access or occupation eligibility, and action-specific logic.
+This forward simulation identifies potential execution failures such as resource shortfalls, constraint violations, and logical inconsistencies in the plan, and it returns the first violated step so that repair can target the specific source of infeasibility.

 Upon detecting a potential failure, a two-stage adaptive repair process is initiated.
-First, a local repair mechanism attempts to resolve the issue using a set of pre-defined, computationally inexpensive heuristics.
-If these simple fixes are insufficient, the system escalates the issue to a reactive correction module.
-By leveraging knowledge cached from past experiences and performing rapid, pattern-based reasoning, this module generates a viable alternative action or a minor plan modification.

-The entire simulation and repair loop operates efficiently, bypassing the need to re-invoke the full, multi-layered planning stack.
-This design ensures high plan executability and adaptability while preserving critical computational resources, enabling the agent to be both deliberate in its planning and agile in its execution.
+A local repair mechanism first attempts to resolve the issue using a set of predefined, computationally inexpensive heuristics, such as inserting a sleep or eat action, reducing a trade quantity, or acquiring a missing prerequisite.
+If these simple fixes prove insufficient, the system escalates to a reactive correction module, which leverages knowledge cached in $\mathrm{STM}_a(t)$ from past successes and failures and performs rapid, pattern-based reasoning to generate a viable alternative action or a minor plan modification.
+The entire simulation and repair loop operates efficiently, bypassing the need to re-invoke the full multi-layered planning stack.
+This design keeps plan executability high while preserving computational resources, enabling the agent to be deliberate in planning and agile in execution.
+Table~\ref{tab:as-failure-taxonomy} summarizes the failure signals the simulator detects, the first response each triggers, and the condition under which the system escalates to full re-planning.